waadalhoshan/FemTechArabic/dataset/README.md

 ## Contact

-For questions about data collection methodology, contact:
+For questions about data collection methodology, or the original dataset used in our study please contact me at (with a reasonable request):
 **Waad Alhoshan** (wmaboud@imamu.edu.sa)